This broccoli salad recipe is a complete meal, thanks to the added white beans and rice, but can also be served as a side dish.

 - 1 cup cooked brown rice or white rice

 - ¼ cup chopped parsley

 - 4 cups thinly sliced broccoli florets and stems

 - ¼ cup grated Parmesan or asiago cheese

 - Bring a pot of water to a simmer and add the cranberry beans.
-Simmer for until tender: about 20 minutes at sea level; about 50 minutes at 7000 feet above sea level.
+Simmer until tender: about 20 minutes at sea level; about 50 minutes at 7000 feet.
 Drain and place the beans in a medium bowl.

-- Add the celery, red onion, dried cherries, cooked rice, grapes, parsley, broccoli, ground flax seed, cheese, and red pepper flakes.
+- Add the celery, red onion, dried cherries, cooked rice, grapes, parsley, broccoli, and cheese.

-- Add the Yogurt - Garlic Dressing and refrigerate for at least one hour; overnight is even better.
-This is a salad that gets better over time.
+- Add the Buttermilk Ranch Dressing and refrigerate for at least one hour.
+Overnight is even better for the best flavor.
+This is a salad that only gets better over time.

-- Serve with a sprinkle of pepitas on top.
+- (Optional) Serve with a sprinkle of pepitas on top.